 On the passenger side, there are two glove boxes.
 The one on the top gets a cut out to hold a water bottle.
 The glove box at the bottom is large too!
 Again, there is an open storage shelf between the two.

 The front speakers are mounted on either end of the dash.
-The sound quality is okay-ish.
+The sound quality is acceptable at best.
 You won’t be able to blast bass heavy music from these.
 Music aficionados will want to upgrade.

 The front seats get a triple tone red – grey – black upholstery.
 The headrests are fixed and not adjustable.
 The seats are more comfortable than the Alto and offer more space with good under thigh support.